graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   multiple _source schemas_ into a single GraphQL schema, the _composite schema_.
 During this process, an intermediary schema, the _composite execution schema_, is generated.
-This composite execution schema is annotated with directives to describe execution, and may have additional internal fields that won't be exposed in the client-facing _composite schema_.
+This composite execution schema is annotated with directives to describe execution, and may have additional internal fields or arguments that won't be exposed in the client-facing _composite schema_.

 - **Distributed Execution**: The _distributed GraphQL executor_ specifies the
   core execution behavior and algorithms that enable fulfillment of a _GraphQL